jn80842/automatahints/tutorial.md

 ```
 Since `M1` and `M2` are the result of the Racket macro that transforms an automaton representation into a function, if those two functions have different outcomes on the same input word, their corresponding automata behave differently on that word.

 Now that we have a property defined, we need to define a search strategy to find a word where that function returns true.
 Since the problem is fairly simple, let's use the simplest possible search strategy and enumerate all words in the {0, 1} alphabet until we find a word to serve as a counterexample.
-We'll make use of two convenience methods: `wordgenerator` a generator that will return the next word in the language of all strings made from symbols in our alphabet, and `words-up-to-k`, which calculates the number of words in that language that have a length less than k.
+We'll make use of two convenience methods: `wordgenerator`, a generator that will return the next word in the language of all strings made from symbols in our alphabet, and `words-up-to-k`, which calculates the number of words in that language that have a length less than k.

 Using those methods, we write a method that will recursively consume words from the generator until it has found a word for which our chosen property is true, or until we have checked all the words of length less than k.